-In 2004 she began service as Dean of the College of Business and Public Administration at California State University, San Bernardino with campuses in Palm Desert and San Bernardino, and ultimately led the college to being named by European CEO Magazine as one of the top 18 most innovative colleges of business in the world (video link) in part because of applied learning with the business community through a robust international component in the MBA program.
-Karen developed a fiscally conservative, yet extraordinarily innovative budget in difficult economic times in order to expand the student and faculty experience.
-She co-authored a textbook in 2011 entitled The Business of Leadership.
-Karen has now been named Dean Emeritus.
+Career ~ Named Dean Emeritus at retirement as Dean of the College of Business and Public Administration at California State University, San Bernardino with campuses in Palm Desert and San Bernardino.
+Led the college to being named by European CEO Magazine as one of the top 18 most innovative colleges of business in the world (video link).
+Developed a fiscally conservative, yet extraordinarily innovative budget in difficult economic times while enriching the student and faculty experience.
+Co-authored a textbook entitled The Business of Leadership.

 Early Career ~ Joined the staff of the Governor of Texas as Executive Director to launch a new agency, the Texas Commission on the Status of Women, leading statewide programs on work for children within the cycle of family violence.

 Beginning a 32 year career in business higher education, Karen received recognitions such as Classroom Excellence, Award for Research and Service, founder of the Family Business Institute and chair of international business reaccreditation.
 Represented the College of Business in exchanges with Uji, Japan through Rotary -- experiences that Karen calls life-changing because they led to family home exchanges in future years and emphasis when Dean on international opportunities for students and faculty to study and experience business abroad for purposes of expanding exports and being more aware of cultural diversity.